 the tenant of Cannon Hall, Cawthorne.
 The tenant came to hear of

-Hall, and Bosville sent men to Cannon Hall who then hanged Lockwood.
+de Bosville, who sent men to Cannon Hall who then hanged Lockwood.

 Adam Beaumont died, later fighting